Skip to content

 Exterior renovation in Penn Valley

 Penn Valley is a rural Nevada County community west of Grass Valley — oak-and-pine ranchettes, acreage homes, and the gated lake community of Lake Wildwood, set in classic Sierra foothill fire country.
-For Penn Valley homeowners an exterior project is fundamentally about hardening a rural property against genuine wildfire exposure.
+For Penn Valley homeowners an exterior project is fundamentally about hardening a rural property against genuine wildfire exposure while also handling the heat, UV, and wet winters of the foothills.
+We treat the re-side as the centerpiece of a whole-site hardening plan, not a cosmetic refresh.

 Considering an exterior project in Penn Valley?